gazally/indigo-messages/README.md

 The second action is "Mark current message as Read, and allow the next one to be fetched."
 Once you have done something with a message, use this action and it will set the state of the device to Read.
 However, if one or more messages has arrived and is waiting, it will also immediately set the state of the device back to New, with the next new message.

 The last action is "Send Message using the Messages app."
 Choose a Messages Plugin device for the person to send it to, and set the message in Edit Action Settings.
 If you set the device to react to all senders when you configured it, then you also get fields where you can enter any service and any login/phone number/handle available to Messages.
 There is a button which sets those fields up, using Indigo device substitution syntax, to send a message back to the person who last sent a message caught by this device.
 Please note that it is only safe to use this feature before you mark the message as Read.
 After you mark it read, another message could arrive at any time, changing the person you are sending the message to to someone you don't expect.
+The Send Message action will momentarily change the

 ###Menu Items